gaultier/blog/build-pie-executables-with-pie.md

 exec /home/nonroot/my-service: no such file or directory
 ```

-Oho.
+Oh oh.
 Let's investigate.

 ### A helpful mental model

-I'd argue that the wording of the tools and the online content is confusing.
+I'd argue that the wording of the tools and the online content is confusing because it conflates two different things.

 For example, invoking `lld` with the above executable prints `statically linked`.
 But `file` prints `dynamically linked` for the exact same file!
 So which is it?